Restoring lost foot sensations with sensory prosthesis

 Peripheral neuropathy is a condition that leads to sensory loss, particularly in the feet.
+In a recent study, researchers presented a non-invasive wearable neuroprosthesis to restore lost foot sensation.

 It works by stimulating damaged nerves in the ankle area using a specialized neuroprosthetic sock with multiple electrodes.
 The electrodes are placed to target three key lower-limb nerves, ensuring optimal stimulation.